Square and Stripe are two giant payment platforms with similar products, for very different businesses.

 PCI compliance* | Free | Costs may apply |

-With Stripe, you can save money if the majority of payments are made with Australian cards because those transactions cost just 1.75% + A$0.30.
-International cards cost more than Square, though: 2.9% + A$0.30 per transaction.
 The fixed $0.30 fee could become expensive if most transaction amounts are low ($0.30 of $5 is the equivalent of a 6% fee!).
 In addition, Stripe charges a 2% currency conversion fee on transactions paid in a different currency from the customer’s card.

-Complete webshop vs. integrated checkout on your site
+Complete webshop vs integrated checkout on your site

 Though both platforms provide solutions for ecommerce, there’s a clear distinction in how this is done.

-Square offers a complete, ‘all-in-one’ ecommerce platform with website builder, payment system and hosting included, as well as optional integrations with online ordering systems.
-Unless you only need a basic online store, the platform costs a monthly subscription fee to cover hosting and advanced ecommerce features.
+Unless you only need a basic online store, Square has a monthly subscription fee for hosting and advanced ecommerce features.
 It is very user-friendly – built for non-technical merchants keen to create and manage an online store without hiring someone to do it for them.

 Image: Square